Zolske/42_cursus03_push_swap/04_cursus/minishell/doc/implementation.md

 **NOTE** :
 - **Redirections** such as `<` and `<<` (*heredoc*) are handled as in-files and `>` `>>` (*append*) as out-file.
 - **Pipes** `|` are handled as a new node (*command*) in the "cmd list", but if the date flows to it depends on the out-file of the last command and the in-file of the current command!
-- **No space** is needed to separate redirections and pipes in the string!
+- **No space** is needed to separate redirection and pipes in the string!
 - unclosed quotes `'`, `"` or "special characters" which are not required by the subject will throw an error.
 - need to create directors if not existing
 ---